tianyu-sun/Big-Data-Feature-Selection-with-sk-learn/README.md

 # Big-Data-Analytics-HW-1 by F10515011
   The "sklearn_feature_selection.ipynb" file is the feature selection method of using sklearn,and we will draw the conclusion by this.
-  The "entropy_perspective.ipynb" file is a failed try.I wanted to select the features from a entropy perspective,but failed to write myself because I can't discrete the values successfully.And I also found some code in Github several minutes ago,but I failed to apply it to my dataset.

   Feature ranking:
 1. feature 306 (0.013455)